simdjson/simdjson/tape.md

 JSON objects are represented using two 64-bit tape elements.

 - The first  64-bit tape element contains the value `('{' << 56) + x` where  the payload  `x` is 1 + the index of the second 64-bit tape element on the tape.
-- The second 64-bit tape element contains the value `('{' << 56) + x` where   the payload `x` contains the index of the first 64-bit tape element on the tape.
+- The second 64-bit tape element contains the value `('}' << 56) + x` where   the payload `x` contains the index of the first 64-bit tape element on the tape.

 In-between these two tape elements, we alternate between key (which must strings) and values.
 A value could be an object or an array.

-All the content of the array is located between these two tape elements, including arrays and objects.
+All the content of the object is located between these two tape elements, including arrays and objects.

 Performance consideration: We can skip the content of an object entirely by accessing the first 64-bit tape element, reading the payload and moving to the corresponding index on the tape.